vmantrip762000/vmantrip762000/README.md

 Programming: Python, HTML, CSS, YAML, Shell

-Data Science Tools: SQL, NoSQL, Big Data,Spark, Hadoop, Hive, Tableau.
+Data Science Tools: SQL, NoSQL, Tableau.

 Tools & platforms: Git, Docker, Agile, Linux

-Frameworks & Tech: Pandas, Numpy, Django, Flask, Oauth, OpenCV, OCR, Computer Vision, NLP, ML algorithms, Tensorflow, Postman, Neural Networks, Scikit.
+Frameworks & Tech: Pandas, Numpy, Django, Flask, Oauth, Computer Vision, NLP, ML algorithms, Tensorflow, Postman, Neural Networks, Scikit.

-Others: Data Structure and Algorithms, Strong Communication Skills, Debugging Skills, Problem Solving,

 I am a versatile engineer driven by a strong commitment to excellence in software development, data Engineering , and problem-solving.
 I possess ability to work independently and within a team.
 I am willing to learn new technologies to improve myself and keep up with the changing landscape of technology.
 I am actively looking for work opportunities that will allow me to leverage my skills and experience, and progress forward in modern tech.